Brussels, 6 – 7 September 2018

 With a multilevel and integrated approach, CATCH-EyoU project identified and addressed the factors that influence young European’s perspectives on the EU and the different forms of youth engagement in Europe.
 The aim is to understand how EU and national Institutions can be supported in cultivating a generation of informed, competent, critically aware young Europeans to revitalize the EU democratic project.

 the following topics that will be discussed:

-- Young Europeans and the EU.
-Representations and identifications of a generation approaching the 2019 European elections
+- Young Europeans and the EU: lessons learnt approaching the 2019 European Elections

-- Young Europeans and participation.
-Beyond traditional forms of engagement towards alternative ways of co-constructing democracy across generations
+- Young Europeans and Participation: experiences learnt in co-constructing democracy across generations

 is structured into two main parts.
 The first day (Sept.
 6) will include panel sessions in which the key findings and recommendations from the project will be discussed with the contribution of experts and stakeholders.
 The second day (Sept.
 7, morning) will include a special youth event in which high school students from five consortium countries who have been involved in an active citizenship intervention will present their work and their proposals to the EU stakeholders.
 The event will be moderated by young people from Radioimmaginaria, the web radio of adolescents.